jcu-eresearch/SCM_Utils/README.md

 Thing left to do:

   - [ ] Validate the computed positions
-  - [ ] Deal with the over-precision of the computer positions.
+  - [ ] Deal with the over-precision of the computed positions.

 ## Install
 ```bash